 At this time, ATLAS will examine specialty addiction treatment facilities that have been identified in partnership with pilot states.
 This includes residential, inpatient, outpatient, and opioid treatment programs.
 ATLAS does not include individual physicians or providers treating SUD.

-We are thrilled to partner with state agencies, including Departments of Medicaid, Public Health, and Mental Health, for this important initiative.
+We are thrilled to partner with state agencies, including Departments of Medicaid, Public Health, and Mental Health, and other large state stakeholders for this important initiative.
 Our state partners have committed to analyze their Medicaid data to inform ATLAS, encourage and leverage providers to self-report facility information, and work with Shatterproof to increase public awareness of the project.